 Morton’s Safe-T Salt

 Rock salt has a high potential for damaging porches and driveways, but it works in mild temperatures, when it can be used sparingly.
 It’s also traditionally one of the most affordable ice melts available, with a base cost that’s usually lower than other non-sale options.

-Classic rock salt like Morton’s Safe-T-Salt is cheap, readily available and works to a low temperature of 5 F. Be stingy when spreading it, and avoid shoveling any slurry onto fragile plants or grass.
-The best bet is to take a layered approach: Apply a little and wait to see if more is needed.
-If you end up with excess, don’t panic.
-But if you find you have piles of rock salt on your driveway or porch, scrape it up and place it in the trash.
+Classic rock salt like Morton’s Safe-T-Salt is cheap, readily available and works to a low temperature of 5 degrees.
+Be conservative when spreading it, and avoid shoveling any slurry onto fragile plants or grass.
+The best bet is to take a layered approach: Apply a little and wait to see if you need more.
+If you end up with excess, scrape it up and place it in the trash.